 Topic Summary Where to find more information What is the financial outlook for the Company?
 Please refer to the Investigating Accountant's Report in Section 10 and the Pro-Forma Historical Balance Sheet of the Company upon Completion of the Offers.
 Section 5.2.1, 5.6 and 10 There are significant uncertainties associated with forecasting future revenues and expenses of the Company.
 In light of the uncertainty as to timing and outcome of the Company's growth strategies and the general nature of the industry in which the Company will operate, as well as uncertain macro market and economic conditions in the Company's markets, the Company's performance in any future period cannot be reliably estimated.
 On these bases and after considering ASIC Regulatory Guide 170, the Directors do not believe they have a reasonable basis to reliably forecast future earnings and accordingly forecast financials are not included in this Prospectus.
-How does PropTech Group expect to fund its The Company expects to fund its business unit operations through a combination of cash reserves, working capital raised from the proceeds of the Offers and operating free Section 8.8 cash flow.
+How does PropTech Group The Company expects to fund its business unit operations through a combination of cash reserves, working capital Section 8.8

-How does PropTech Gro expect to fun operations?
+PropTech Group expect to fund its operations?